Blog

 Below, we’ll break down the most common chair height-related problems, starting with chairs that are too high.

-Solution: One of the easiest fixes for a chair that’s too high is to use a footrest.
-A footrest can help maintain proper posture, reduce pressure on your thighs, and improve circulation.
+Solution: A footrest can help maintain proper posture, reduce pressure on your thighs, and improve circulation.
 You can also adjust the chair’s height lever or invest in an ergonomic chair with height adjustment.

-Solution: Raise the seat until your hips are slightly higher than your knees and your feet rest flat on the floor.
-If your chair doesn’t raise high enough, consider using a seat cushion to elevate your seating position.
+Solution: Raise the seat until your hips are level with or slightly higher than your knees while keeping your feet flat on the floor.
+If your chair doesn’t adjust high enough, use a firm seat cushion that raises your sitting height by 1–3 inches without compressing too much under your weight.

 Proper posture guide